-Both Year One and Year Two are designed for teaching in everything from home environments to multi-classroom environments.
-Both have the ability for digital lessons and teaching from a media device (if you purchase one of the group packages that comes with a DVD)
+Both Year One and Year Two are designed to be taught in any situation — from home or family use, to small groups, or large multi-classroom environments.
+Both Years have digital lessons and can be taught from any media device (if you purchase one of the group packages that comes with a DVD)

 Sample YEAR TWO Lesson (without graphics or art)

 Unit #1: Path and Teachings of Jesus

 8 point: By calling ourselves progressive Christians, we mean we are Christians who believe that following the path and teachings of Jesus can lead to an awareness and experience of the Sacred and the Oneness and Unity of all life

 Affirmation: The teachings of Jesus lead me to understand that I am one with all.